George M. Lightfoot House: History

 The house was built in 1892 by English-born Frederick Bex, a Brightwood carriage maker.
 The house is located on the north side of Missouri Avenue between Georgia Avenue and 14th Street in the Brightwood neighborhood of northwest Washington, D.C.
 It is a 19th–century two-story, five-bay frame building with Victorian architectural details.
 It has a Moorish-style oriel tower.

 The second home owner was George Morton Lightfoot (1868–1947), a Black noted Classics professor at Howard University.
-It has been named after Lightfoot because he was a owner for longer, starting as early as 1917; and because of Lightfoot's connection to the neighboring African American community, of which many participated in salons in this home.
+It has been named after Lightfoot because he was an owner for longer, starting as early as 1917; and because of Lightfoot's connection to the neighboring African American community, of which many participated in salons in this home.
 The Brightwood neighborhood was one of the first neighborhoods that free Black people moved into, and George M. Lightfoot House is one of the original homes in the neighborhood.
 According to the National Park Service, the George M. Lightfoot House also represents African American homeownership, at a time when few Black Americans were able to purchase large homes in the suburban areas of Washington, D.C.